ChiefFucker/Profiles/README.md

 Notice

-Collect from internet for myself to use,unsuitable for others.
+Collect from internet for myself to backup,unsuitable for others to use.